 What you do after you have taken the International English Language Testing System (IELTS) exam depends heavily on how you have IELTS tests results.
-The IELTS exam is accepted by over 140 countries and 9000 organisations.
-Since the IELTS exam is one of the most widely recognised language proficiency exams Once you have successfully completed the IELTS test, you can apply to study at many international schools, colleges, universities, employers, immigration authorities and professional bodies that recognize and apply for this English language test on their admission requirements.
+The IELTS exam is held in 130 countries, including Singapore, and accepted by over 9000 organisations.
+Since the IELTS exam is one of the most widely recognised language proficiency exams you can use your IELTS test scores to apply to study at many international schools, colleges, universities, employers, immigration authorities and professional bodies that recognize or require this English language test as part of their admission requirements.

 How can you use your IELTS Test Report Form to apply to Universities and other Organisations?

 When you register for the IELTS exam on the official website or in person at an official IELTS test centre, you will be given the opportunity to send 5 electronic test report forms to institutions of your choice.
 These institutions will automatically receive your results when they are available.
 This can take up to two weeks for both the paper-based and the computer-delivered to Additionally, it is important to note that some organisations still require paper copies of your test report form and you can request your test centre to have these mailed at a small additional cost.
 The institutes you have chosen should receive your test scores about two weeks after you take the exam, and if there is any delay, you should check with your test centre for the reasons behind the delay

 If you have taken your IELTS tests and at a later point you would like your scores to be sent to an additional organisation, you can do so by contacting your test centre and request this to be done for a minimal fee.

 Having a good IELTS general training or even an Academic test score can also help in other areas of your career, apart from using it to migrate to an English-speaking country.
 Many companies across the globe, also require a certain level of English language skills and proficiency.
 Therefore something as simple as showcasing a good band score on your Linkedin profile can help with securing positions at reputable companies.